Fuji X – Street Photography

 Fuji X day trips.
 From time to time I enjoy a photography trip to blow out the cobwebs.
 I recently joined a collective group of street photographers in London to flex my creative muscles.
 Street photography is a healthy challenge and definitely a way to push the boundaries of outdoor photography to its limits.
 If you are not used to capturing the dynamics and drama of people in the urban environment then I strongly urge you to give it a go: it can be very rewarding.

 The Fuji X system cameras are perfect for street photography, especially the compact size of the X70 & X100 range.
 The tilting screen of the X70 is invaluable to shoot from the hip.
-Zone focusing makes life easier too.
+An understanding and using of a manual zone focusing method (not dissimilar to hyperfocal focusing in landscape photography) makes life easier too; it gives you a high hit rate and means you can concentrate on being creative.

 Here are a few of the images including a personal challenge from the day.